UCSAS 2024 USOPC Data Challenge

 Eligibility

 The UCSAS 2024 Data Challenge is open to students only.
 You must be enrolled as a high school, undergraduate, or graduate student at some point during the 2023-24 academic year.
-Participants must register using their school email address and participants must be at least 18 years old.
+Participants must register using their school email address.

 Teams must enter one of the following two tracks: